-These desk sets are designed by Aviation Flying Furniture hand-built by the craftsmen in our aircraft restoration hanger.
-The cockpit-style alarm clock is by Trintec and features a U.S. made quartz movement.
-The radio destruct switch box is a 76+ year-old new old stock WWII relic, still in its original packaging.
+These desk sets are designed by Aviation Flying Furniture, and hand-built by the craftsmen in our aircraft restoration hanger.
+The 3" diameter cockpit-style alarm clock is by Trintec and features a U.S. made quartz movement.
+The radio destruct switch box is a 76+ year-old "new old stock" WWII relic, still in its original packaging.
 Made in the USA.

 Per the Army Signal Corps museum: